aritro2002/headless-demo-HTML-Node/readme.md

 npm install or yarn
 ```

-2. Provide valid Api key in server.js and Publishable key in checkout.js.
+2. Provide valid Api key in .env and Publishable key in checkout.js.
 You can create your keys using the Hyperswitch dashboard. https://app.hyperswitch.io/

 ```
-//in server.js
+//in .env
-const hyper = require("@juspay-tech/hyperswitch-node")("api_key");
+HYPERSWITCH_PUBLISHABLE_KEY=
+HYPERSWITCH_SECRET_KEY=
+HYPERSWITCH_SERVER_URL=
+PROFILE_ID=
 ```

 ```